+The District is committed to using the best available data during all mitigation assessments.
 As such, multiple sources were relied upon to develop the pre- and post-construction inputs for various model parameters.
 Data sources included 2-D numerical models developed by the District during the design phase of each work site, field data from work sites, the results of Hydraulic Sediment Response (HSR) models, and/or the previously mentioned 3-D model developed as part of the SEIS effort.

-As part of its mitigation plan, the District will make a reasonable effort to collect postconstruction field data from work sites during periods of moderate discharge, replacing some of the input data discussed herein, and updating this mitigation assessment as needed (see Chapter 3).
+As part of its monitoring and adaptive management plan, the District will make a reasonable effort to collect post-construction field data from work sites during periods of moderate discharge, replacing some of the input data discussed herein, and updating this mitigation assessment as needed (see Chapter 3).
 Further, recognizing these data requirements moving forward, the District will attempt to collect depth and velocity data for both pre- and post-construction conditions for all future work completed under the Project, such that reliance on multiple data sources will be reduced during future mitigation calculations.
-However, given common resource and budgetary constraints, coupled with the site-specific hydrologic windows during which field data can be collected, it is anticipated that multiple data sources will frequently be required.
+However, there are multiple issues associated with collecting these field data.
+These include common resource and budgetary constraints, perfectly timing the collected (i.e., median discharge), and physical accessibility to sections of the total area of influence.
+Therefore, it is anticipated that multiple data sources will frequently be required.
+Specifically, the District anticipates that 2-D hydraulic modeling will be required to produce pre- and post-construction velocity data that can be applied to the chub model, because this method will allow for modeling during the exact discharge required by the chub model.

 Furthermore, prior to collecting post-construction field data, each work area will be given the opportunity to undergo the physical changes that result from implementation.
-Collection of post-construction field data will not be finalized until work sites reach a state of dynamic equilibrium, in which ongoing significant changes to bathymetry and flow patterns are no longer occurring.
+Collection of post-construction field data will not be finalized until work sites reach a state of dynamic equilibrium, in which ongoing significant changes to bathymetry are no longer occurring.
 Allowing enough time for these changes to occur will ensure that post-construction field data best reflects the physical changes that would result from construction activities, and that mitigation assessments accurately capture the net gain/loss in AAHUs.
-The immediate changes that result from construction or modification of river training structures typically occur within three years of implementation, during which different seasonal hydrologic events can act upon the site (e.g., high-flow events, droughts, etc.), progressing it toward a state of dynamic equilibrium.
+The immediate changes that result from construction or modification of river training structures typically occur within three years of completed construction to a work area, during which different seasonal hydrologic events can act upon the site (e.g., high-flow events, droughts, etc.), progressing it toward a state of dynamic equilibrium.
+A state of dynamic equilibrium will be noted simply by a lack of ongoing significant changes to bathymetry in a work area, meaning multiple post-construction bathymetric surveys will need to be analyzed to determine whether dynamic equilibrium has been reached.